eecs495/LungLearner/LungLearner/Backend/README.md

 found [here](https://sempioneer.com/python-for-seo/how-to-compress-images-in-python/).
 In brief, we used the python Image library to open the images then resave them with the parametersoptimize=true and quality=30.
-The S3 instance is public, so to access an X-Ray all you have to do is download from "https://lungxrays.s3.amazonaws.com/<caseId>.jpg".
+The S3 instance is public, so to access an X-Ray all you have to do is download from "https://lungxrays.s3.amazonaws.com/caseId.jpg", where caseId is replaced with the caseId of the appropriate case.